juzcho/Crypto_Wallet_Fintech_Finder_with_web3/README.md

-# Module 19 Challenge: Fintech Finder and Crypto Wallet
+# Fintech Finder and Crypto Wallet

 ## Table of Contents